zulhilmizainuddin/nettomon/README.md

 ###Environment setup

-Download and extract <a href="https://www.crystax.net/download/crystax-ndk-10.3.1-linux-x86_64.tar.xz">CrystaX NDK<a/>.
+Download and extract <a href="https://www.crystax.net/download/crystax-ndk-10.3.1-linux-x86_64.tar.xz">CrystaX NDK<a/> for Linux.

 Add CrystaX NDK to the PATH variable in .bashrc.